-(3) Dependent children, who are interned for compassionate reasons with their parents, will not be classified as Cl or otherwise processed except as required on DA Form 2674-R (Enemy Prisoner of War/Civilian Internee Strength Report) (RCS CSGP-1583) and DA Form 2663-R. DA Form 2674-R will be reproduced locally on 8 1/2 by 11 inch paper, head to head.
+(3) Dependent children, who are interned for compassionate reasons with their parents, will not be classified as CI or otherwise processed except as required on DA Form 2674-R (Enemy Prisoner Children) because formed and the parent of the second s

+Y War/Civilian Internee Strength Report) (RCS CSGP-1583) and A Form 2663-R. DA Form 2674-R will be reproduced locally on 8 2 by 11 inch paper, head to head.
 A copy for reproduction purposes is located at the back of this regulation.
 This form is for the use of Army only.
 Children under the age of twelve are to be identified by the wearing of some form of identity badge or wristband or some other means of identification.